YU-Zhejian/art_modern/docs/Install.md

 ### [`BUILD_SHARED_LIBS`](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html)

 This instructs CMake whether to build shared libraries.
-It will also affect behaviour while searching for libraries.
+It will also affect behavior while searching for libraries.

 - **`ON` (DEFAULT): Will search for shared libraries and use dynamic linking.**
 - `OFF`: Will search for static libraries and use static linking.

 ### [`CMAKE_BUILD_TYPE`](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html)

-This instructs CMake to build executables/libraries with different optimisation and debugging levels.
+This instructs CMake to build executables/libraries with different optimization and debugging levels.

 - **`Debug` (DEFAULT): For developers with debugging needs.**
 - `Release`: Optimized executables/libraries without debug symbols.
 Used for daily use.